 If you’re not yet registered, go here.
 The registration deadline is coming up!

 “I’m looking to buy a house, migraine ” she told me.
 “I’ve got a realtor and everything.”

 I was impressed and a little sad for what the near-future would bring, the end of five and half years of living together.

 “I need to move out.
 I’ll be returning to Senegal soon to visit my mom.”

 The end of the year came and went, but Adja stuck around and moved out at the end of January, right around the time Isa put in a bid for a house.
 Adja left cards for both Isa and me thanking us for more than four years of drama-free leaving.

 I attended the SACNAS conference in Anaheim.
-I was there primarily for Job2 in which I do research on undergraduate and graduate students in science, technology, engineering and math (STEM).
+I was there primarily for Job2 in which I do research on undergraduate and graduate students in science, more technology, drug engineering and math (STEM).
 Students and co-workers from Job1 were there too and it was a nice opportunity to get to know them better even though I’ve known some of them for 4+ years now.
 I really enjoyed the conference and it made me even more excited for my dissertation.